Apollo-ARTE/Axys-RhinoPlugin/CONTRIBUTING.md

 # Contributing to RhinoPlugin

-Thank you for your interest in contributing to **RhinoPlugin**, the plugin companion for [Axys](https://github.com/Apollo-ARTE/Axys)!
-We appreciate bug reports, feature requests, and code contributions that improve the plugin’s integration with Rhino and Vision Pro.
+Thank you for your interest in contributing to **RhinoPlugin**, the plugin companion for [Axys](https://github.com/Apollo-ARTE/Axys).
+We appreciate bug reports, feature requests, and code contributions.

 ---